JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 > dispatched on the model type; `predict` is an example of an **operation** (another is
 > `transform`).
 In this example we also implement an **accessor function**, called
 > `feature_importance`, returning the absolute values of the linear coefficients.
 The
-> ridge regressor has a target variable and one trait declaration flags the output of
+> ridge regressor has a target variable and `predict` makes literal predictions of the
+> target (rather than, say, probablistic predictions); this behaviour is flagged by the
-> `predict` as being a [proxy](@ref scope) for the target.
-Other traits articulate the
+> `target_proxies` model trait.
+Other traits articulate the model's training data type
-> model's training data type requirements and the input/output type of `predict`.
+> requirements and the input/output type of `predict`.

 We begin by describing an implementation of LearnAPI.jl for basic ridge regression (no intercept) to introduce the main actors in any implementation.